The National AI Governance Playbook · Part V · Chapter 13

 Group D. Capability and security (Chapters 10 and 11)

-- What evaluation and accreditation capability exists or is funded, and in which form?
+- What horizontal evaluation and accreditation capability exists or is funded, and what reusable evidence does it produce?

 - Which existing mandates were extended for the three critical-infrastructure exposures?